 When a character to be included in a URI is not listed above or is not intended to have the special meaning sometimes given to the reserved characters, that character must be encoded.
-The character is first transformed into a sequence of octets using the UTF-8 transformation, with surrogate pairs first transformed from their UTF-16 to UTF-32 encodings.
+The character is transformed into its UTF-8 encoding, with surrogate pairs first converted from UTF-16 to the corresponding code point value.
 (Note that for code units in the range [0,127] this results in a single octet with the same value.)
-The resulting sequence of octets is then transformed into a String with each octet represented by an escape sequence of the form "%xx".
+The resulting sequence of octets is then transformed into a String with each octet represented by an escape sequence of the form "\$xx".

-The encoding and escaping process is described by the hidden function Encode taking two String arguments string and unescapedSet.
-This function is defined for expository purpose only.
+The encoding and escaping process is described by the abstract operation Encode taking two String arguments string and unescapedSet.

 - 1. Let strLen be the number of characters in string. - 2.
 Let R be the empty String. - 3.
 Let k be 0. - 4.
 Repeat - a.
 If k equals strLen, return R. - b.
 Let C be the character at position k within string. - c.
 If C is in unescapedSet, then - i.
 Let S be a String containing only the character C. - ii.
 Let R be a new String value computed by concatenating the previous value of R and S. - d.
 Else, C is not in unescapedSet - i.
 If the code unit value of C is not less than 0xDC00 and not greater than 0xDFFF, throw a URIError exception. - ii.
 If the code unit value of C is less than 0xD800 or greater than 0xDBFF, then - 1.
 Let V be the code unit value of C. - iii.
 Else, - 1.
 Increase k by 1. - 2.
 If k equals strLen, throw a URIError exception. - 3.
-Let $k\hat{C}har$ be the code unit value of the character at position k within string. - 4.
+Let kChar be the code unit value of the character at position k within string. - 4.
 If kChar is less than 0xDC00 or greater than 0xDFFF, throw a URIError exception. - 5.
-Let $\hat{V}$ be (((the code unit value of C) 0xD800) \ 0x400 + (kChar 0xDC00) + 0x10000). - iv.
+Let V be (((the code unit value of C) 0xD800) × 0x400 + (kChar 0xDC00) + 0x10000). - iv.
 Let Octets be the array of octets resulting by applying the UTF-8 transformation to V, and let L be the array size. - v.
 Let j be 0. - vi.
 Repeat, while j < L - 1.
 Let jOctet be the value at position j within Octets. - 2.
 Let S be a String containing three characters "%XY" where XY are two uppercase hexadecimal digits encoding the value of jOctet. - 3.
-Let R be a new String value computed by concatenating the previous value of R and S. - Increase j by 1. - e.
+Let R be a new String value computed by concatenating the previous value of R and S. - 4.
+Increase j by 1. - e.
 Increase k by 1.

-The unescaping and decoding process is described by the hidden function Decode taking two String arguments string and reservedSet.
-This function is defined for expository purpose only.
+The unescaping and decoding process is described by the abstract operation Decode taking two String arguments string and reservedSet.